Does Your Car Insurer Need to Know All Your Kids? Michigan Cases Raise Question

 - Review your declarations page and application disclosures.
 Carefully re-read the instructions and make sure you've shared all relevant and required information with your insurer.

 - Confirm who must be listed as a household member.
-If you assumed that you only needed to list drivers, double-check and even contact your insurance company to make sure this is accurate.
+If you assumed that you only needed to list drivers, double-check and contact your insurance company to make sure this is accurate.

 - Notify insurers of changes in household composition.
-If you have a baby, get married, or if an adult child moves back home again, promptly notify your insurance company so they can update your policy.
+If you have a baby, get married or if an adult child moves back home again, promptly notify your insurance company so they can update your policy.

 Rather than assuming your coverage rules, it's best to contact your agent or insurer directly, especially if you're dealing with a complicated situation or unusual household composition.